The Hair and Makeup Trends to Try This Fall, According to the Experts

 Dark Lips

 "Fall is the perfect time to play with darker eye and lip looks.
-If you’re a bit more timid when it comes to wearing a dark lip, I’d recommend testing the waters with a lipstick that a bit more sheer like Hourglass’s GIRL Lip Stylo.
-I love using my finger to blot a bit of 'Warrior', a deep plum shade, into my lips.
-The great thing about the formula is that you can layer it if you want more payoff." -Chanel Temple, Global Makeup Artist for Hourglass Cosmetics
+If you’re a bit more timid when it comes to wearing a dark lip, I’d recommend testing the waters with a lipstick that's a bit more sheer like Hourglass’s GIRL Lip Stylo.
+I love using my finger to blot a bit of Warrior, a deep plum shade, into my lips.
+The great thing about the formula is that you can layer it if you want more payoff."

 $32 at Hourglass